-When will mixed amphetamine salts start working?
+When will lisdexamfetamine start working?

 Your doctor will increase the dose of the medication slowly to find the dose that gives optimal benefit with minimal side effects.
-Some of the benefits of mixed amphetamine salts are noticeable within the first couple days of starting the medication.
+Some of the benefits of lisdexamfetamine are noticeable within the first month of starting the medication.
 Symptoms will only improve when there is enough medication in the body.
 Once the medication wears off at the end of the day, symptoms of AD/HD can return.
 Your doctor will adjust the amount and timing of each dose according to your needs.
 For example, a dose may be timed so that there is enough medication in your body during key subjects in school (like math), times of day when you have the most difficulty, and transition periods (like recess or driving home).
-Adderall XR® (mixed amphetamine salts) is a medication in which about half is released in the morning, with the rest released later in the day.
-If your child is not showing a good symptom response in the morning, please inform your doctor.

-How long do I have to take mixed amphetamine salts?
+How long do I have to take lisdexamfetamine?

-Different people take mixed amphetamine salts for different lengths of time.
+Different people take lisdexamfetamine for different lengths of time.
 Whether or not you need medication should be reevaluated from time to time.
-Some people only require this medication during particular times of their life such as when they are in school, while some people continue to benefit from this medication for many years.
+Some people only require it during particular times of their life such as when they are in school, whereas some people continue to benefit from medication for many years.
 Your doctor may suggest that you take a "drug holiday" from the medication for a month in the summer to see if you still need it, to optimize growth, and to minimize the body getting too used to the medication.

-Is mixed amphetamine salts addictive?
+Is lisdexamfetamine addictive?

-When used properly as directed by your doctor, mixed amphetamine salts is not addictive.
+When used properly as directed by your doctor, lisdexamfetamine is not addictive.
+In fact, this medication has special technology that makes it inactive if someone tries to abuse it by taking it in any way except swallowing it.
 In general, people with AD/HD may be at an increased risk to abuse substances over the long run.
 By effectively treating AD/HD, patients may be less likely to abuse substances than those who do not take medications to help manage AD/HD.

-What are the side effects of mixed amphetamine salts and what should I do if I get them?
+What are the side effects of lisdexamfetamine and what should I do if I get them?

-You have been prescribed mixed amphetamine salts because your doctor has determined that the benefits of this medication are greater than the risks of you taking it.
+You have been prescribed lisdexamfetamine because your doctor has determined that the benefits of this medication are greater than the risks of you taking it.
 However, as with most medications, side effects may occur.
 These effects are usually more common when starting a medication or after a dose increase.
 Most side effects are mild and almost always decrease with time.
 It is also possible to experience a side effect that you feel is serious or long-lasting.
 If this occurs, speak to your doctor about ways to manage the side effects at your next appointment.
-Here are some of the more common side effects of taking this medicine.
+Shown below are some of the more common side effects of taking this medicine.
 In brackets are suggested ways to lessen these effects.